Galaxy and Halo Root Systems: Fingerprints of Mass Assembly

 One of us suggested that the initial density field within the Lagrangian patch that collapsed to form a halo quantifies the information available to form it \citep{Neyrinck2015}.
-In principle, the initial velocity field within that patch should carry similar information as in halo root system.
+In principle, the initial velocity field within that patch should carry similar information as in halo root system; the root system is constructed by carrying the initial velocity field forward.
 But we find the root system to be particularly visually comprehensible, and to display features such as mergers directly.
-As we commented in \S \ref{sec:resolution}, it is interesting that small-scale velocity modes have little influence on the root system, but they would ultimately have some influence on the detailed dynamics, because of the high degree of chaos that ultimately would reach halo scale.